shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 - False Negatives: 13, True Negatives: 4991
 - High sensitivity to malignant cases, with a tendency towards false positives
 - This approach aligns with clinical preference for minimizing missed malignancies
 - The high number of false positives for benign cases is done on purpose, this was done because it is safer to classify a false positive as malignant than a false negative as malignant if a medical practioner or patient were to use this model.
 Ultimately the final call is up to the dermatologist, and the model is only a tool to assist in the diagnosis.
-Needless to say the model does achieve 76% accuracy for benign cases, and 88% accuracy for malignant cases, which is above the 80% accuracy goal set.
+Needless to say the model does achieve 76% accuracy for benign cases, and 88% accuracy for malignant cases.
+When averaging the accuracies (76 + 82 / 2) the average accuracy is 82.5, which is above the 80% accuracy goal set.
 ### ROC Curve
 *Figure 2: Receiver Operating Characteristic Curve of Siamese Network*
 ![alt text](graphs/roc_curve.png)